What to Expect When Buying A New Home

-Congratulations on your decision to buy a new home!
+Congratulations on your decision to purchase a new home!

-A home purchase may be your largest financial transaction to date, so it's important to make the right decisions and keep an eye on the details.
+Buying a home may be your largest financial transaction to date, so it's important to make the right decisions and to keep an eye on the details.

 Your agent can negotiate the best deal on a home for you.
 With a Pre-Approval letter from us in hand, your Real Estate Agent will be able to demonstrate that you are a fully qualified and capable borrower.

-WHAT DOES A RESIDENTIAL MORTGAGE LOAN ORIGINATOR DO?
+WHAT DOES A RESIDENTIAL MORTGAGE LOAN ORIGINATOR / Loan Officer DO?

-- Pre-Approval: We review you credit & Income & Asset documents, should you choose to provide them, for a solid mortgage Pre-Approval.
-This approval will be subject to an executed contract, acceptable appraisal, survey, clear title and final underwriting approval.
+- Pre-Approval: Your mortgage loan originator reviews your Credit, Income and Asset documents, should you choose to provide them, for a solid mortgage Pre-Approval.
+It will be subject to an executed contract, acceptable appraisal, survey, clear title and final underwriting approval.

-- Assists you in selecting and locking in the best loan program and interest rate for you.
-This single decision can save you thousands of dollars throughout the term of your loan!
+- Your loan originator also assists you in selecting & locking-in the best loan program and interest rate for you.
+This single decision could potentially save you thousands of dollars throughout the term of your loan.

-- Provides you with a clear & concise Loan Estimate of settlement charges to be expected at closing.
+- Your originator will provide you with a clear & concise Loan Estimate of settlement charges to be expected at closing.

-- Keeps you informed of your loan status throughout the entire process.
+- They will keep you informed of your loan status throughout the entire process.

-- Keeps your Real Estate Agent and the Listing Agent informed of your loan progress (Note: your personal information is always kept confidential between you, The King Team, Highlands Residential Mortgage and our investors; only the progress of your loan is shared).
+- A good loan officer also keeps your Real Estate Agent and the Listing Agent informed of your loan progress (Note: your personal information is always kept confidential between you, The King Team, Highlands Residential Mortgage and our investors; only the progress of your loan is shared).

-- Keep the process moving smoothly by providing documentation requested by your Loan Officer or Loan Processor ASAP.
+- In order to keep things going smoothly, provide the documentation requested by your Loan Officer and/or Loan Processor as soon as possible.
 By doing so, many of the details are taken care of early in the process so you can comfortably concentrate on any last-minute details that require your attention regarding your new home purchase.

-- Select your Homeowners Insurance Agent and relay their contact information to your loan processor ASAP.
+- Select your Homeowners Insurance Agent and relay their contact information to your loan processor as soon as possible.

 - Wire funds for closing to the title company 24 hours prior to closing.
 Your loan processor will send you the wire instructions through a secure site (CAUTION: do not forward unsecured wire information via email).